 Wichita Festivals, Inc. - Producer of Riverfest

 Wichita Festivals, Inc. is governed by a 15-member board of directors who serve three-year terms.
 They represent the diversity of culture, experience and business background of our community.
-The organization has eight full-time employees and two part-time employees who work year-round to produce Riverfest and Autumn & Art.
+The organization has nine full-time employees who work year-round to produce Riverfest and Autumn & Art.

 WFI is funded through earned income realized from button, food and merchandise sales at Riverfest and Autumn & Art.
 Corporate sponsorship is specifically designated for underwriting the events produced by the organization.
 WFI receives no tax supported revenue.